 In screen printing, first, the design is created and is then turned into a stencil by burning the image onto a screen using a light source.
 The screen mesh is then placed on the press over fabric and ink is applied using a squeegee to ensure an even and consistent color distribution.

 The squeegee is used to press the ink onto the garment through the press.
 However, with screen printing, only one color is applied at a time.

-Hence for multiple colors, multiple screens needs to be prepared and be printed in layers.
+Hence for multiple colors, multiple screens need to be prepared and be printed in layers.
 Creating each layer of color takes time and resources, therefore making it a labor-intensive process.
 It also raises the cost significantly.

-Therefore, screen printing is best for printing simple designs where you need to run large print runs for single color design.
+Therefore, screen printing is best for printing simple designs where you need to run large print runs for a single color design.

 Screen printing is suitable for one-offs and once the screen is prepared the design cannot be changed, which call for preparation for another screen.
 Screen printing is suitable only when you need to produce thousands of prints using automatic presses.